How To Find a Babysitter That You Can Trust

 Who is qualified?

-Finding good care can seem like hard work, doing research, checking references, asking questions, but stop and think for a moment as you go through the process.
+Finding good care can seem like hard work, doing research, checking references, and asking questions, but stop and think for a moment as you go through the process.
 The well-being of your child is at stake, isn’t it worth going the extra mile to find the best possible candidate leave your child in the care of?
 I think we as parents know the answer, nothing is more valuable than our children.
 Do not feel bad if you can’t find someone right away, keep searching and taking notes.
 Writing important information down in a notepad is always a good idea.
 Keep track of what you’ve learned and refer back to it.
-So let’s review one more time what you are looking for in an ideal babysitter.
+So, let’s review one more time what you are looking for in an ideal babysitter.

 I hope you find what you are looking for!